Account-Git/Arduino-to-ESP32/README.md

 The SPI transfer is still not working correctly, but progress has been made.
 Here are the results from the new sketch:

-With all input pins (D0-D7) pulled HIGH, we receive a byte of: 11111111 If we (individually) pull each input pin LOW there is no change to the byte received, except for on the last pin (D7).
+With all input pins (D0-D7) on the 74HC165 pulled HIGH, we receive a byte of: 11111111 If we (individually) pull each input pin LOW there is no change to the byte received, except for on the last pin (D7).
 With D7 pulled LOW, we receive a byte of: 11111110, although the 0 on the eighth bit is intermittent.
 If we keep D7 pulled LOW and then individually cycle through the other inputs again we get: